The Scripture Scout

 By the way, I also happen to know that Tanya is still ... well, talking "dirty."
 Thank God!

-And this is for you.
-I would like to get a survey and/or an opinion from you travellers, you missionary-types out there.
+AND THIS IS FOR YOU SPECIFICALLY.
+I would like to get a survey and/or an opinion from you as a traveller, you missionary-type.
 Here goes.
 If you are bilingual, what are some pieces of advice you can give to an individual who is trying to learn another language to fluency?
 Any experience with this?
 I'd LOVE to hear your opinions and/or stories ...

 We just sent you an email.
 Please click the link in the email to confirm your subscription!